-Although the residential sections of the city had gradually moved northward from the lower tip of the island, during the 19th century, the block was still undeveloped in 1861 when Howard A. Martin purchased 200 feet of property fronting the south side of East 78th Street.
+Although the residential sections of the city had gradually moved northward from the lower tip of the island during the 19th century, the block was still undeveloped in 1861 when Howard A. Martin purchased 200 feet of property fronting the south side of East 78th Street.
 As a condition of sale, Martin was assessed \$128 for the opening of 78th Street in a judgment handed down by the New York State Supreme Court in 1860.
 Martin subdivided his property into fifteen lots (Nos.
 206-234), each 13 feet 4 inches wide; construction had already begun when William H. Brower, an investment broker, purchased them in 1862.
-Because each of the fifteen lots was the same width and the same builders were responsible for the construction of all, the fifteen houses in the row were probably identical in appearance even though Brower sold all of the properties to several different owners before construction was completed in The four-year construction period is long for a row of houses of this type in New York City, but the rate of building was affected by the occurrence of the Civil War during these years.
-Jane Ann Lee, a widow, purchased the properties at Nos.
-206 and 208 in 1863; after the houses were completed in 1865, she sold them to Benjamin F. Curtis.
-Among the conditions of sale was that he pay the Croton Water rents for the years, 1863, 1864, and 1865.
-Curtis must have leased out the pair, for the first owner to actually live in one of the houses was Isaac Rosenthal, a dry goods merchant, who purchased them in 1869.
-1 No. 206 was demolished about 1962.
+Because each of the fifteen lots was the same width and the same builders were responsible for the construction of all, the fifteen houses in the row were probably identical in appearance even though Brower sold all of the properties to several different owners before construction was completed in 1865.
+The four-year construction period is long for a row of houses this type in New York City, but the rate of building was affected by the occurrence of the Civil War during these years.
+Samuel O. Howe, also an investment broker, purchased the properties at Nos.
+210-218 in 1864; after the houses were completed in 1865, he sold this house, No. 210, and No. 218 to his lawyer, William Grigg.
+Grigg then sold No. 210 to James T.M.
+Blakeley, but city directories indicate that Blakeley never lived there.
+Blakeley defaulted on his mortgage, and in 1867 the house was acquired by Joseph Bissicks who lived next door at No. 212.
+The sale was made subject to an assessment for the 78th Street sewer.
+In 1868 Bissicks sold both Nos.
+210 and 212 to Adolphus G. Mandel who was in the varnish-selling business.
+Mandel treated them as an investment and did not live there.

-The brick house at No. 208 rises three stories above a basement.
+The brick house at No. 210 rises three stories above a basement.
 Because the house is only 13 feet 4 inches wide, the facade has only two bays.
 Each has distinctive elliptically-arched openings which are very unusual for an Italianate design.
 A tall stoop leads to the doorway at the left with handsome original double doors and original arched transom.
-Both the doorway and the full-height parlor window have crisply-detailed stone enframements with decorated keystones.
+Both the doorway and the full-height parlor window have crisply-detailed stone enframents with decorated keystones.
 The elliptically-arched windows at the second and third stories have similar enframements.
 Projecting sills resting on corbels accent the window bases.
 All the window sash are original.
-Crowning the facade is a handsome cornice with closely-spaced vertical brackets.
-Some original ironwork may be seen enclosing the areaway.
+Crowning the facade is a handsome cornice with closely-spaced vetical brackets.
+Original ironwork may be seen enclosing the areaway.
 All of these elements work together to create a particularly noteworthy Italianate row house design.